jorgeapenas/conflictdissolution/README.md

 # Introduction

-This software performs numerical routines and produces the figures for the paper **Eusociality through conflict dissolution via maternal reproductive specialization**, by *Mauricio González-Forero* and *Jorge Peña*.
+This software performs numerical routines and produces the figures for the paper **Eusociality through conflict dissolution**, by *Mauricio González-Forero* and *Jorge Peña*.

 # Included files